k4n3d4-sh0t4r0/Pwnagotchi_gpsd-upgraded_plugin/README.md

 # Pwnagotchi_gpsd-upgraded_plugin

-THIS IS A MODIFIED VERSION OF THE KELLERTK GPSD PLUGIN GO CHECK HIS HIS WORK
+THIS IS A MODIFIED VERSION OF THE KELLERTK GPSD PLUGIN GO CHECK HIS WORK

 https://github.com/kellertk/pwnagotchi-plugin-gpsd